Grimzentide/iRacing-Drag-Racing-At-Sonoma-Long/Instructions for event hosts.md

 ###[Here is how I setup my staging site](https://freeboard.io/board/2KJsA8)

 ###Step 7:
-Give the site and the unique id from step 3 to your competitors
+Give the site URL and the unique id from step 3 to your competitors

 ###The following variables are avalable to be used
 ####Left Lane